-If you need to order replacement parts, we recommend that you use only FSP[®] replacement parts.
-FSP[®] replacement parts will fit right and work right because they are made with the same precision used to build every new INGLIS BY WHIRLPOOL CORPORATIONTM appliance.
+If you need to order replacement parts, we recommend that you use only FSP® replacement parts.
+These parts will fit right and work right because they are made with the same precision used to build every new ESTATE® appliance.

-To locate FSP[®] replacement parts in your area, call us or your nearest designated service center.
+To locate FSP® replacement parts in your area, call us or your nearest designated service center.